 With these things I then grouped like with like, and genre with genre (so all dusters were put together, alongside the polish / washing tablets and fabric conditioners were all put together with any other items washing related (stain remover, technical clothing wash, dryer sheets etc…), and then I could see what I had and how large a space that section required to store everything together (which would be the ultimate aim)

-We have lived here a while now, so the one thing I knew was that the amounts of each item were roughly what we would have each time I opened the cupboards – so I could definately see the space required
+We have lived here a while now, so the one thing I knew was that the amounts of each item were roughly what we would have each time I opened the cupboards – so I could definitely see the space required.

 TIP – If you aren’t sure of what space you need – then this is when a review is also needed – as you may come back to find you actually needed a lot more or less, and can alter accordingly.

-I also looked at space inside the cupboards (as anyone knows who has seen my previous utility organising post, there are special shelves and compartments within the cupboards to maximise the space usage).
+I also looked at space inside the cupboards, there are special shelves and compartments within the cupboards to maximise the space usage).
 I was able to move these around to maximise how we really use the space now, and make the most of things.